-Riot Games has officially confirmed a League of Legends MMO is finally in the works, though they’ve been relatively quiet about the highly-anticipated game quietly since announcing it on Twitter late last year.
+Riot Games has now confirmed that a League of Legends MMO is finally in the works, but they’ve been relatively quiet about the highly-anticipated game quietly since announcing it on Twitter late last year.
 Here’s everything we know about the title so far, including its expected release date, and more.

 The League of Legends universe has been exploding over the past year, with Riot adding auto-battlers, card games, adventure title “The Ruined King,” and even an upcoming fighting game to their ever-expanding roster for the world of Runeterra.